 The groups living in the Sierra Nevada de Santa Marta today are:

-Also known as the Kággabba people, this indigenous group is located in the La Guajira, Cesar and Magdalena departments.
-In 2005 it was reported that there were at least 9,173 people who identified themselves as Koguis.
+Also known as the Kággabba people, this indigenous group is located in the La Guajira, Cesar, and Magdalena departments.
+In 2005 there were at least 9,173 people who identified themselves as Koguis.

 Is it possible to interact with the Koguis?

 Yes, there are some settlements that accept visits from tourists.
 For example, in Seydukwa, which is about 2 hours’ walk from Palomino, it is common to receive tours.
 As a curiosity, there are special places, such as Tayronaka Park, where the Mamos Kogui (the spiritual leaders of the community) marry people.
 It has its own traditional ritual.
 If you are interested, you can visit their website.

 Another indigenous community that inhabits the Sierra Nevada de Santa Marta is the Arhuaco, who call themselves Ika, which means “people” in their language.
 It is one of the communities with the largest number of members.
 In 2005 a census reported that this group had 22,134 members.

 Their language is called Ika and in 2005, 73.18% of the population spoke this language.
 Something I didn’t mention about the Koguis is that all of the communities here have a very strong ideology about how they see themselves.